 Charlie's Produce: The main produce supplier for Dining and Conference Services is Charlie's Produce.
 Each week, Charlie's Produce sends out "Local Update" sheets to our team of chefs, which they use to ensure they are purchasing as much local produce as possible.
 These Local Updates tell the chefs what items are local, what region or town they are coming from, and the name of the farm that produces the items.

-Auburn Diary: Auburn Dairy is a local family producer of high quality yogurts including the Zoi and Yami brands.
+Auburn Dairy: Auburn Dairy is a local family producer of high quality yogurts including the Zoi and Yami brands.
 Their milk is sourced from local farmers and produced on site, less than 16 miles from the university.

 Medosweet Farms: Medosweet Farms is the primary provider of dairy products used in Dining and Conference Services.
 They partner with local dairy farms, such as Twin Brook Creamery in Lynden, WA and Smith Brothers Farms in the Kent Valley, to supply us with the highest quality of local dairy products.

 Frank's Donuts and Muffins: Located in Tacoma, Frank's Donuts and Muffins delivers freshly baked pastries to the Diner seven days a week.